Beverley Owen

 Beverley Jane Stone (née Ogg; May 13, 1937 – February 21, 2019), known professionally as Beverley Owen, was an American television actress, best known for having originated the role of Marilyn Munster on the sitcom The Munsters before the role was taken over by Pat Priest.

 Early life

 Beverley Jane Ogg was born on May 13, 1937, in Ottumwa, Iowa.
 She was the first born child of Wallace E. Ogg and Charlotte M. Vander Ploeg.
 She grew up in Ames, Iowa, where her father was a professor of agricultural economics at Iowa State University.
 Her mother died in 1953.

 Career

 In 1956, Owen appeared in her first TV role in As the World Turns.
-Owen appeared on the shows The Doctors, Kraft Mystery Theatre, The Virginian, Wagon Train, and Another World, and in the 1964 feature film Bullet for a Badman, starring Audie Murphy, after which she got the role of Marilyn Munster on The Munsters.
-In 1972, she played Dr. Paula McCrea for nine months in the soap opera Another World.
+Owen appeared on the shows The Doctors, Kraft Mystery Theatre, The Virginian, Wagon Train, and Another World and in the 1964 feature film Bullet for a Badman, starring Audie Murphy, after which she got the role of Marilyn Munster on The Munsters.
+In 1972, she played Dr. Paula McCrea for nine months on the soap opera Another World.